tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![On the left side of the Options dialog box, Text Editor is highlighted, Transact-SQL is highlighted below that, and General is selected and highlighted below that.
 At right, Line numbers is selected and highlighted.](./media/ssms-tools-options-text-editor-tsql-general.png "Display line numbers in the query editor")

-10. Select **OK** to close the Options dialog.
+10. Select **OK** to close the Options dialog

-11. In the SSMS query editor for `instawdwdb.sql`, uncomment the `SETVAR` lines (lines 36 and 37) by removing the double hyphen "--" from the beginning of each line.
+11. In the SSMS query editor for `instawdwdb.sql`, uncomment the `SETVAR` lines (lines 36 and 37) by removing the double hyphen "--" from the beginning of each line

 12. Next, edit the file path for each variable so they point to the following (remember to include a trailing backslash "\" on each path):